Suvarchala04/todo-app/README.md

 This project is a simple and intuitive ToDo application built with HTML, CSS, JavaScript, and Bootstrap.

-It allows users to manage their tasks effectively by adding, editing, and deleting tasks.
+It allows users to manage their tasks effectively by adding, and deleting tasks.

 ## 🚀 Features